 That looks like an engine cowling from a heavy lifter rocket engine.
 Where do the Russian rocket boosters fall after their launches?
 A piece of a SpaceX rocket was recently found in the Bahamas after a launch from Florida: http://spacenews.com/beachcomber-finds-spacex-rocket-wreckage-in-bahamas/ Loading...
-Log in to Reply
+Reply

 Me and my son has just read a lot about ISS, and the Soyuz are now used for transport to and from the international space station, and one Soyuz spacecraft is docked to ISS at all times for use as an escape craft.
 Loading...
-Log in to Reply
+Reply

 That looks like an engine cowling from a heavy lifter rocket engine.
 Where do the Russian rocket boosters fall after their launches?